 Wireless Interconnect Battery Operated Smoke Alarm w/ Voice - Twin Pack

 First Alert's series of Wireless Battery Operated Smoke Alarms effectively eliminates the need for a wired connection and operates entirely on batteries.
 The latest advancement in a series celebrated for its intuitive use of technology, the First Alert Wireless Interconnect collection offers an abundance of options when it comes to creating the ideal safety network.
 Wireless inter-connectivity allows you to connect up to 16 alarms within your home!
 Should one First Alert Wireless Interconnect alarm sound off, the remainder of your Wireless Interconnect alarms will also trigger simultaneously and alert you and your home to any potential dangers.
+The communication distance (range) between any two First Alert Wireless Interconnect Alarms is typically 50 ft.
+(15 meters) inside of a home.
+Some features of a home, such as the number of floors, number/size of rooms, furniture and types of building materials used may reduce the range of wireless interconnect alarms.
 This feature allows for the maximum in whole home protection.

 The realization of Photoelectric Smoke Sensing Technology will effectively reduce the number of nuisance alarms triggered by cooking smoke and shower steam.
 This alarm comes equipped with a Mute Button that serves the dual purpose of quickly silencing your alarm as well as testing its function.
 First Alert Wireless Interconnect Battery Operated Smoke Alarms also come equipped with an EZ access battery door that removes the hassle and burden of collecting your alarm from the ceiling and replacing its batteries.
 The combination of an optional theft-prevention lock and an increased emphasis on the unit's 85db sound output establishes peace of mind, while the inclusion of an anti-theft prevention lock all but guarantees the safest of experiences.
 This alarm comes with a 10-year limited warranty and meets UL217 Standards.